Cranfield is set in the countryside right between the city of Milton Keynes and the rural town of Bedford.

 Willen Park is a peaceful park surrounded by a lake with a collection of activities to get involved in such as water sports, high rope courses and mini golf, or simply relax with a picnic or enjoy a BBQ.

 Campbell Park is Milton Keynes’ very own central park.
 Many of the major and free events in Milton Keynes such as the World Picnic, Filipino Festival and the MK Play Day are hosted here.
 Visit the website to find the event timetable.

 Shenley woods, one of Milton Keynes’ most ancient parks, and Howe park wood, offer a tranquil woodland walk where interesting insects and wild flowers reside.

-Just outside Milton Keynes is Stowe gardens, a picturesque park offering lakeside walks, guided tours and 18th century buildings to discover as you journey around the park.
+Just beyond Milton Keynes is Stowe gardens, a picturesque National Trust park offering lakeside walks, guided tours and 18th century buildings to discover as you journey around the park.